gileoo/SPBView/doc/Examples.md

  ![image](https://github.com/user-attachments/assets/3779e3c2-f2e5-45a6-818a-9204c2a405c6)

 Adjust the input field _Filter_ by 'left right'.
 To filter for all target containing 'left' or 'right' in its name.
 Then when pressing _space_/_backspace_ those targets will be visited only.

- Hold down the _shift_ key when hovering over the navgation bar between the blinks and the gaze view to adjust the scaling for the target recangles.
+ Hold down the _shift_ key when hovering over the navigation bar between the blinks and the gaze view to adjust the scaling for the target rectangles.
 Click on a colored rectangle to jump to that target.

  ![image](https://github.com/user-attachments/assets/13dbbe16-ada1-41e1-b768-fe5173482ca8)

 ## 4) Correct Reaction Time or Error-Classify Targets

- Control all the targets of interst and manually adjust by either correcting the automatically detected reaction time, or label the whole target via an error class (_ctrl-1_ to _ctrl-0_); or as _bad data_ (_ctrl-B_).
-The reaction time is corrected by holding the _ctrl_ key and dragging in the gazew view from start to end (or vice versa); for the time coordinates (x-axis).
+Control all the targets of interest and manually adjust by either correcting the automatically detected reaction time, or label the whole target via an error class (_ctrl-1_ to _ctrl-0_); or as _bad data_ (_ctrl-B_).
+The reaction time is corrected by holding the _ctrl_ key and dragging in the gaze view from start to end (or vice versa); for the time coordinates (x-axis).

 ![image](https://github.com/user-attachments/assets/138797bf-8bdd-4e97-af86-6a66fd23a417)